 What is a BR Tax Code?

 A BR tax code is a specific code used in the UK tax system.
-It indicates that all your income will be taxed at the basic rate without any personal allowance.
-This means that your entire salary or pension is subject to the same tax rate, which is currently set at 20%.
+It indicates that all your income will be taxed at the “basic rate” without any personal allowance.
+This means that your entire salary is subject to a flat tax rate of 20%.

 The HM Revenue and Customs (HMRC) calculates your tax code based on your income and sends it to you.
 If you have a BR tax code, it usually means you have more than one job or pension, or that your main source of income is not receiving a personal allowance due to certain circumstances.